 The money collected can be donated to any charity you choose.
 It is usually a homeless shelter, food bank or other housing-related charity.

 The inexpensive undecorated cardboard house-shaped boxes are sold at the online store in two quantities: 25 boxes and 100 boxes.
 This is the only expense you incur to organize the project.

 How far in advance should I order my boxes?

-Boxes are shipped UPS Ground from Maine.
+Boxes are shipped Fedex Ground from Maine.
 Allow at least five working days for delivery.

 Where can I learn more?